 Ascend to The Top of Penang Hill

-The top things to do in Penang Hill…is go to the top of the hill!
-Although it is possible to trek to the top, riding the funicular is one of the fun things to do in Penang.
-The Penang Hill Railway transports passengers up the steep 1+ mile slope in about five minutes.
+The top thing to do at Penang Hill…is go to the top!
+Although it is possible to trek up, riding the funicular is one of the fun things to do in Penang.
+The Penang Hill Railway transports passengers up the steep slope in about five minutes.

-Once at the top, here are a few ideas of what to do in Penang Hill: Take in the vista from the viewing deck, take a nature walk to explore the flora and fauna and learn about the history of Penang Hill (including Bel Retiro and the bungalows).
+Once at the top, here are a few ideas of what to do in Penang Hill.
+Take in the vista from the viewing deck, go on a nature walk to explore the flora and fauna and learn about the history of the area (including Bel Retiro and the bungalows).

-Top Tip: Buy Skip-the-Line tickets in advance – this is essential if you plan on visiting more attractions near Penang Hill on this one-day Penang itinerary!
+Top Tip: Buy Skip-the-Line Tickets in advance.
+This is essential if you plan on visiting more nearby attractions on this one-day Penang Hill Itinerary!

 Kek Lok Si Temple

-Top Tip: Book a private combo tour to Penang Hill and Kek Lok Si Temple for a better experience!
+Top Tip: Book a Private Combo Tour to Penang Hill and Kek Lok Si Temple for a complete experience!

 Walking paths weave through the park, where visitors might encounter resident monkeys.
 The Botanical Gardens are one of the most beautiful places in Penang to enjoy nature.